Genetic Epilepsy with Febrile Seizures Plus (GEFS+)

 English

-Shlomo Shinnar is a Pediatric Neurologist and a Neurologist in Bronx, New York.
-Dr. Shinnar and is rated as an Elite provider by MediFind in the treatment of Genetic Epilepsy with Febrile Seizures Plus (GEFS+).
-His top areas of expertise are Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Status Epilepticus, Seizures, and Epilepsy.
+William Gallentine is a Neurologist practicing medicine in Palo Alto, California.
+Dr. Gallentine is rated as an Elite provider by MediFind in the treatment of Genetic Epilepsy with Febrile Seizures Plus (GEFS+).
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, Status Epilepticus, and Absence Seizure.

 Languages Spoken: